- Indexed using Clarivate Analytics: Science Citation Index Expanded (SCIE), Scopus, and EBSCO.

 Article written upon invitation of the Editors, intended to cover significant published work in a given research area.
 Depending on the scope of the article, these may exceed 12 pages in length.

 Following a preliminary triage to eliminate submissions unsuitable for International Journal of Engineering Business Management all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-International Journal of Engineering Business Management utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+International Journal of Engineering Business Management utilizes a double-anonymize peer review process in which the reviewer and author’s names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.
 As part of the submission process you will be asked to provide the names of 2 peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission